TCCON/egi-rs/book/src/run-i2s.md

 - the directories where the interferograms are stored,
 - a glob pattern to select the interferograms in each directory,
-- the paths to the coordinate and meteorology JSON files,
+- the paths to the coordinate and meteorology JSON files, and
-- where we want the run directories to be created, and
+- where we want the run directories to be created.
-- which set of detectors this EM27 has.

 Continuing on from the previous example, let's assume that we're processing data for the instrument with site ID "xx", and we have a directory structure like so: